britbrith4/Selfies-in-the-City/rubric.md

 - the issue with your views indicates to me you're unsure of how templating and layouts work

 ### Review:
-I want to rehash the fact that I think you're more capable than this rubric is states.
+Because of the roadblock you were unable to show what you have learned in class and that makes it tough for me to evaluate your progress.
+I want to rehash the fact that I think you're more capable than this rubric states.
 This is just the results of the code review of your project in its current state.
 I would encourage you to keep working on this app and make sure it's ready for your meet and hire.
 Create a more substantial back end.
 Start small by figuring out your ERD's/Domain model.
 Integrate JS into your app, even if its something small like a drop down menu or a simple click event.